-Stocks move higher and traders are unfazed despite NY bombing
+Stocks flat but traders unfazed despite NY bombing

 Traders shrugged off the apparent terrorist attacks in New York and New Jersey over the weekend.
-Stocks opened higher Monday morning ... and it did not appear that there was any extra security at the New York Stock Exchange.
+Stocks were largely flat in midday trading ... and it did not appear that there was any extra security added at the New York Stock Exchange.

 A spokesperson for the NYSE had no comment about whether or not it boosted security on Monday.
 The New York Police Department was not immediately available for comment.